WeblateOrg/weblate/docs/contributing/frontend.rst

 Before proceeding with an installation, make sure you have the following prerequisites:

 - ``Nodejs`` version 14 or higher.
-- The ``yarn`` package manager installed on your system.
+- The ``yarn`` package manager is installed on your system.
 - Run ``cd client``.
 - Run ``yarn install``

 Installation
 ++++++++++++

-To install a library, 1st run the following command:
+To install a library, first run the following command:

 .. code-block:: bash